yeonjin-park/portfolio/dataviz3.md

 > (L)Original .csv file (R)Processed .csv file

 <br /> What I changed based on the user feedback
-<br /> - Insights bullet point
+- Insights bullet point

 ## 📊 Final Design
 ### **How I spent my time on the Thesis actually with a compared to my plan over 2 months**
 <br /> I mainly used `Figma` to create a data visualization prototype since it can showcase as many details as possible I planned.
 You can check the overall user experience from the below Figma prototype.
 I also implemented `a simpler version of this idea by using Tableau`, with the actual datasets I extracted from Timely.
-<br /> - What my data visualization shows
+- What my data visualization shows
-<br /> - Why I selected the visualization
+- Why I selected the visualization
-<br /> - What I attempted to show differently
+- What I attempted to show differently

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="1200" height="800" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FSGreJ6Rbd8Vw05YtMbbIku%2FTimely-Memo%3Fpage-id%3D31%253A7%26node-id%3D79%253A194%26viewport%3D231%252C244%252C0.09%26scaling%3Dcontain%26starting-point-node-id%3D79%253A194" allowfullscreen></iframe>